WordPress isn’t just for blogging. Many big brands use WordPress as an ecommerce solution.

 1. Dr. Scholl’s

 People around the world recognize this iconic foot care brand.
 For more than 100 years, Dr. Scholl’s has provided shoe inserts and other treatments.
 The brand added an ecommerce function to their existing WordPress website with the help of WooCommerce.
-As you'll see in this WordPress online store example, customers can easily find and purchase the best products to help alleviate their problems.
+As you'll see in this WordPress store example, customers can easily find and purchase the best products to help alleviate their problems.

 Originally developed for plastic pipette jars for science labs, Nalgene quickly grew into one of the most popular outdoor brands.
 Their BPA-free water bottles continue to increase in popularity as consumers look for more sustainable and eco-friendly products.
 Nalgene’s website using WordPress lets buyers view their wide selection of products and even customize bottles.